 Perhaps it gave him pleasure, thus to play off Shankaracharya against Buddha, as it were, by calling in Adwaita to the aid of Buddhism.
-Perhaps it was the unification of history involved, that so delighted him; since the one idea was thus shown to be imperfect, apart from the other.
+Perhaps it was the unification of history involved, that so delighted him; since the one idea was thus shown to be imperfect, apart from the other. idea was thus shown to be imperfect, apart from the other.
 "The heart of Buddha and the intellect of Shankaracharya" was always his definition of the highest possibility of humanity.
 In this vein was the attention he gave to the argument of a certain Western woman, against the Buddhistic view of Karma.
-The extraordinary sense of social responsibility involved in that rendering, had escaped this particular mind.
-"I find," she said, "no motive for doing good deeds, of which someone else, and not I, will reap the fruit!"
+The extraordinary sense of social responsibility involved in that rendering,\ had escaped this particular mind.
+"I find," she said, "no motive for doing good deeds, of which someone clse, and not I, will reap the fruit!"

-The Swami, who was himself quite incapable of thinking in this way, was greatly struck by the remark, and a day or two later said to someone near him-"That was a day or two later said to someone near him-"That was a very impressive point that was made the other day, that there can be no reason for doing good to people, if not they, but others, are to gather the fruit of our efforts!"
+The Swami, who was himself quite incapable of thinking in this way, was greatly struck by the remark, and a day or two later said to someone near him-"That was a very impressive point that was made the other day, that there can be no reason for doing good to people, if not they, but others, are to gather the fruit of our efforts!"